ojilles/jilles.net/_posts/2007-10-05-iphone-and-ipod-touch-why-the-negative-responses-feature-requests.md

 ### Wifi integration

-The Touch is able to browse the web, buy songs on iTunes (I love exploring new types of music through the store, btw!), etc. But why doesn't it see my MacBook on the network as well?
+The Touch is able to browse the web, buy songs on iTunes (I love exploring new types of music through the store, btw!), etc. But why doesn't it see my Mac Book on the network as well?
 It could do all kinds of nice features like:

 Synch music/photos over the network without needing a lousy cable.